flimflam-austin/hugo-cms-test/content/quick_reads/20200407-quote-of-the-day-queen-elizabeth/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“We should take comfort that while we may have more still to endure, better days will return: we will be with our friends again; we will be with our families again; we will meet again_.”
+      <div><blockquote><em>“We should take comfort that while we may have more
+      still to endure, better days will return: we will be with our friends again; we will be with our families again; we will meet again</em>.”</blockquote><p></p></div>
     citation: QUEEN ELIZABETH II
     _key: 089eae9006f5
   - order: 1
     useCheckmark: true
     body: >-
-      The Queen during a special address on COVID-19, only her fourth address as Queen during a time of crisis.
+      <div><p>The Queen during a special address on COVID-19, only her fourth
+      address as Queen during a time of crisis.
 She addressed the nation similarly after the passing of her mother in 2002, after the death of Princess Diana in 1997, and during the first Gulf War in 1991.
-Her broadcast came hours before the UK Prime Minister was moved to intensive care as he battles COVID-19.
+Her broadcast came hours before the UK Prime Minister was moved to intensive care as he battles COVID-19.</p><p></p></div>
     citation: VIEW SOURCES
     _key: e6da611e84c9